mstange/framehop/Readme.md

 This is a library for stack frame unwinding.
 It is intended to be used in sampling profilers.

 It is very much a work in progress.
-At the moment, it can only unwind on macOS arm64, using __unwind_info and __eh_frame.
+At the moment, it can unwind on aarch64 and x86_64 on macOS / Linux / Android, using __unwind_info and DWARF CFI (from the eh_frame section).
-I also intend to add support for macOS x86_64 and ELF x86 / x86_64 soon.

 It would be nice if this library could be used inside the Gecko profiler at some point.
-For that we'll also want to add EHABI / EXIDX support (for Android 32 bit) and Windows support.
+For that we'll also want to add x86 support (for 32 bit Linux), EHABI / EXIDX support (for 32 bit Android), and Windows support.

 ## License